Document Type : Research Paper

 Authors

-2 Scientific faculty member of Razi University.
+2 Associate Prof in Persian Language and Literature, Scientific faculty member of Razi University.
 Kermanshah.
 Iran

-3 PhD student of Persian language and literature, Razi University, Kermanshah, Iran.
+3 PhD student in Persian language and literature, Razi University, Kermanshah, Iran.

 Abstract